Claudia010708/Custom-Game-Station/User Manual/README.md

 # Element description

-The core element is a custom joystick cap, designed to fit onto a personal wheelchair-joystick, with a Puck.js chip inside.
+The core element is a custom joystick cover, designed to fit onto a personal wheelchair-joystick, with a Puck.js chip inside.
 This chip works as a sensor: it detects the joystick movements and translates them into different game actions.
 Furthermore there is a special cover, which contains the batteries for joystick power supply, host a so-called cover-button, and provide the link for the side-knee-button.
 This last button is meant to be positioned near the knee, under the cover.

 * Detailed functions